rajatmodi62/rajatmodi62.github.io/_posts/2026-02-23-navigate_peer_review.md

 - Techniques for `quick' tier1-publications:
     - I don't appreciate them, but i will be honest: i did resort to them in my PhD.
 I have to promise myself not to do it again, and do actual research.
     - Work on something with less data, partially labelled data, semi-supervised learning, constrained-settings.
     - Open vocabulary also works.
 You can always strap an adapter to a big llm.
 And train it with a lora.
+Of course, you are free to quantize the lora-adapter.
     - build your own problem, own benchmark, and own models (nobody will care out eventually). play the "dataset and benchmark" game.
     - build a problem where every method fails.
 For eg, learning from one sample.
     - extend image based models to videos, especially long videos, not many people do videos.